SJO-C/sjo-c.github.io/content/gallery/university-challenge.md

 Then, around 2 Weeks Later, I [as Team Captain] recieved a phone call, from one of the producers, informing me that the Team had been successful in our Audition and would be filmed for our First Round Match at the end of February.
 I immediately informed the rest of the team to the news.

 Next, we travlled to Manchester on the 26th Feb to be filmed the following morning for our First Match.
-This Match was Broadcast on the 1st September on BBC2 and is viewable in the UK [here.](https://www.bbc.co.uk/iplayer/episode/m002j0hj/university-challenge-202526-8-lincoln-v-lancaster)
+This Match was Broadcast on the 1st September on BBC2 and is viewable in the UK on BBC iPlayer [here.](https://www.bbc.co.uk/iplayer/episode/m002j0hj/university-challenge-202526-8-lincoln-v-lancaster)

 And was won by us [Lincoln] with **170** Points to Lancaster's **145**.